d-wolf/asp_net_core_worktastic/README.md

 * `sudo nginx -s reload`
 * run `sudo nginx -t` to verify the configuration
 * reload nginx with `sudo nginx -s reload` to apply the changes

+#### Test the site
+* run `dotnet /var/www/worktastic/worktastic.dll`
+* when we open the browser and navigate to the server ip the startpage of the site should be shown

 ## Sources
 * https://github.com/JannickLeismann/worktastic